croizier/edwood/README.md

 Edwood supports only a few XML Schema datatypes and facets for now.

-Edwood performs global (not yet incremental) validation and rendering, which is unsuitable for large XML documents.
+Edwood performs global (not yet incremental) rendering, which is unsuitable for large XML documents.

 ### License